 - 1. Establish a connection (not a link) to the DUT. - 2.
-Use the Traffic Generator to send a series of FLPs- first some with the Acknowledge bit not set (enough to put the DUT into the Acknowledge Detect state refer to results of Test #28.2.1: Ability Match) followed by (m) FLPs with the Acknowledge bit set to logic one, to put the DUT into the COMPLETE ACKNOWLEDGE state. - 3.
+Use the Traffic Generator to send a series of (n) FLPs with the Acknowledge bit not set, followed by (m) FLPs with the Acknowledge bit set to logic one, to put the DUT into the COMPLETE ACKNOWLEDGE state. - 3.
 Monitor the transmit line coming from the DUT and count the number of FLPs sent by the DUT after the COMPLETE ACKNOWLEDGE state has been entered.